Seldszar/docker-icecast/README.md

 ## Image Variants

-The node images come in many flavors, each designed for a specific use case.
+The seldszar/icecast images come in many flavors, each designed for a specific use case.

 ### `seldszar/icecast:<version>`